liavitski/css-for-beginners/README.md

-CSS tutorials for beginners by Dave Gray with final project.
+#### This repository contains CSS tutorials by Dave Gray with final project.